Van Buren, Maine

-Van Buren is a town on the Saint John River in Aroostook County, Maine, United States; located across from Saint-Leonard, New Brunswick, Canada.
-The population was 2,038 at the 2020 census.
-It is named after U.S. President Martin Van Buren.
+Van Buren is a town in Aroostook County, Maine, United States, located along the Saint John River across from Saint-Léonard, New Brunswick, Canada.
+The population was 2,038 at the 2020 United States census.

+The town is named after Martin Van Buren, the eighth president of the United States.

 Geography

 According to the United States Census Bureau, the town has a total area of 34.86 sqmi, of which 33.78 sqmi is land and 1.08 sqmi is water.

 Van Buren is connected to Saint Leonard, New Brunswick, via the Saint Leonard-Van Buren Bridge.

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, Van Buren has a humid continental climate, abbreviated "Dfb" on climate maps.